pixelsdb/pixels/docs/INSTALL.md

 ## Install Trino
 Trino is the recommended query engine that works with Pixels.
 Follow the instructions in [Use Pixels in Trino](https://github.com/pixelsdb/pixels-trino?tab=readme-ov-file#use-pixels-in-trino) to install Trino with the Pixels plugins.
-If you want to use an early Trino version (e.g., 405) other than the latest version that is compatible with Pixels, switch to the corresponding branch of [Pixels-Trino](https://github.com/pixelsdb/pixels-trino) to see the instructions.
+If you want to use an early Pixels-compatible Trino version (e.g., 405), see the installation instructions in the corresponding branch of [Pixels-Trino](https://github.com/pixelsdb/pixels-trino).

 ## Install Prometheus and Grafana*
 Prometheus and Grafana are optional.
 We can install them to monitor the